 Unless you’ve just woken up from a thirty year hibernation, you know the incredible highs and lows that have occurred with the stock market.
 Volatility is here to stay and things can change on a dime.
 The stock market is your best friend when it’s up and can be your worst enemy when it’s down.
 Many people have put money into their mutual funds at regular intervals during the last twenty (plus) years.
 This is called “dollar cost averaging”.
 Simply put, you put a set amount into your mutual fund every month, but you are buying more shares when the market is down and less when the market is up.
 This has been a tried and true method of mitigating stock market risk for years.
 Over the long haul and after many years the stock market “should go up” (and has gone up).
 Flash forward: You are now in retirement mode and you are either taking money out or about to take money out at regular intervals.
 This is called “reverse dollar cost averaging.”
 Make no mistake about it; there will be precipitous downturns in the market.
 Guess what?
 When you are taking your money out when the market is down, you will never have a chance to get that money back.
-If there is a prolonged long slump in the stock market, you can throw out all your expectations about assumed interest rates out the window.
-Your chances are running out of money have suddenly become real.
+If there is a prolonged long slump in the stock market, you can throw all your expectations about assumed interest rates out the window.
+Your chances of running out of money have suddenly become real.
 The 2008-2009 downturn in the stock market was a proverbial slap in the face for people who were using this money for retirement purposes.

 One of the biggest myths known in the investment world is how “safe and secure bond and bond mutual funds are”.
 Not so fast….Bonds have an attributable fixed interest rate.
 However, if you have an environment where interest rates are rising, then bonds can/will go down significantly.
 Resulting in loss of principal.
 We are in the lowest interest rate environment in our nation’s history since the great depression.
 Interest rates can only go up!!!
 Bonds will go down and so will your principal.